 Enteral feeding is the administration of essential nutrients and calories directly into the stomach or intestine via a feeding tube.
 It could help maintain the caloric and nutritional requirements of an individual with difficulty in taking enough food orally.

-It could be given through nasoenteric or nasogastric tubes, or in some cases gastrostomy is done to cater other ways of instilling the tube feeding to the gastrointestinal tract, like for instance percutaneous gastrostomy, jejunostomy, needle catheter jejunostomy or sometimes an esophagostomy tube.
+It could be given through nasoenteric or nasogastric tubes, or in some cases, a gastrostomy is done to cater to other ways of instilling the tube feeding to the gastrointestinal tract, like for instance percutaneous gastrostomy, jejunostomy, needle catheter jejunostomy or sometimes an esophagostomy tube.

 The goal in enteral feeding obviously is to maintain the proper nutritional status of the client.
 Other considerations may involve risk precautions for aspiration, ensuring patency of tube feeding, watching out for electrolyte imbalances or other untoward reactions, and adequate health teaching of client and family members on enteral feeding.